AayushPanda/phased_array_sonar/README.md

 Ongoing development of a phased sonar array, which will allow for precise beamforming and scanning on a 2-d plane orthogonal to the element axis.
 Simply reconfigurating constants should allow for use in radiowaves, or other wave-like emissions.

+Project also has a small and crude phased array sim suite I use for debugging stuff sometimes.

 Since the beam is steered without moving the actual array, one can perform beamsteering with no delay caused by mechanical components.
 Such an array can also be used for
 - Segmented array scanning: breaking up the array on the logic level into multiple arrays, so multiple beams can be formed